 - express your information graphically by grouping the content

-- leave an equal amount of white spaces between elements only when they are part of a bigger whole
+- leave an equal number of white spaces between elements only when they are part of a bigger whole

 - add more space between items that should not be grouped together to provide better distinction